-Annual National Conference Youth Track
+Annual National Training Program Youth Track

 Since 2005 SAIGE has incorporated a development track devoted to American Indian College Students at its annual training program.
 Youth Track attendees are selected by a competitive process and receive full funding to the training program.
 They receive leadership training, participate in team building activities and hear from Indian Country’s best inspirational speakers.